Skip to main content

 Since each state operates its own Medicaid program, guidelines may vary.
 Regardless of where you live, you may be able to qualify for Medicaid based on your:

 Some states have broadened their Medicaid eligibility rules to cover all people below certain income levels.
-If your state has expanded Medicaid coverage, you can qualify for the program based on your income alone.
+If you live in a state that has expanded Medicaid coverage, you may qualify for the program based on your income alone.
 You must also meet requirements for state residency and U.S. citizenship.
 If you’re not a U.S. citizen, you must be a qualified non-citizen (i.e., lawful permanent resident).

-The best way to see if you qualify for Medicaid is to reach out to your state's Medicaid office.
-Find Medicaid contact information for your state on the Medicaid website.
+The best way to see if you qualify for Medicaid is to reach out to your state's Medicaid office or visit their website.
+Find Medicaid contact information for your state on Medicaid.gov.

 You can also visit HealthCare.gov to check if you qualify for Medicaid based on your income.